NovemberFall/Programming-Algorithm/docs/computer/operations1.md

 ---

-- The instruction complementary to load is traditionally called store; it copies data from a register to memory.
+- The instruction complementary to load is traditionally called store; `it copies data from a register to` `memory`.
 The format of a store is similar to that of a load: the name of the operation, followed by the register to be stored, then offset to select the array element, and finally the base register.
 Once again, the MIPS address is specified in part by a constant and in part by the contents of a register.
 The actual MIPS name is `sw`, standing for **store word**.